auRose94/glslang_nim/README.md

 This project was created to help with Vulkan and OpenGL.
 I needed something to compile my GLSL code.
 It's technically capable of printing HLSL, but it can print SPIRV and even present a program handle.

 It's using only the C interface and has no C++ utilities available.
+However requires that the backend the nim compiler is using to be C++, GLSLang uses non-friendly C types in C++ namespaces and it's hard to fix.

 Later versions might include helper functions but this just includes the imports for now.

-This project will download [GLSLang](https://github.com/KhronosGroup/glslang), build it, and wrap it for you.
+This project will download [GLSLang](https://github.com/KhronosGroup/glslang), build it, and wrap it for you...
+Statically.

 Works on Windows and Linux (tested with WSL).